shortnd/gamehub_frontend/README.md

-# Gamehub | Social networking for gamers
+# Gamehub | social networking for gamers

 (This is the front end repo.
 The back end repo can be found [here](https://github.com/ngcarter/gamehub_backend).
 The readmes are identical, though, so there is no need to read both unless you really like our writing.)